Commander Adept Nemo

-- For one round, friendly Faction models in the caster's control range gain +2 ARM against ranged and magic attacks.
+- For one round, friendly Faction models in the caster's CTRL range gain +2 ARM against ranged and magic attacks.

-- Lightning Shroud - Target battlegroup warjack gains a STR buff, Immunity: Electricity, and Electro Leap on its melee weapons.(Electro Leap - When this weapon hits, the nearest model within 4" suffers a low POW electrical damage roll.)
+- Target battlegroup warjack gains +2 STR, Immunity: Electricity, and Electro Leap on its melee weapons.(Electro Leap - When this weapon hits, the nearest model within 4" suffers a POW10 unboostable electrical damage roll.)

-- Voltaic Snare - Average range spell that does no damage.
+- Voltaic Snare - Average range spell with a 4" AOE that does no damage.
 Instead, a warjack hit suffers a severe DEF penalty and cannot run/charge/slam/trample for one round.
 You can only cast this spell once per activation.